Artist: Caravaggio (Michelangelo Merisi) (Italian, Milan or Caravaggio 1571–1610 Porto Ercole)

 Dimensions: 36 1/4 x 46 5/8 in.
 (92.1 x 118.4 cm)

-Trained in Lombardy, Caravaggio moved in 1592 or 1593 to Rome, where he initially made his reputation with a number of realistic paintings of half-length figures.
-This picture dates from about 1595 and was painted for his first great patron, Cardinal Francesco del Monte.
-Although it was described by contemporaries as simply "una musica" (a music piece), it is an allegory of music.
-Cupid, "who is always in the company of music" (Vasari), is shown at left with a bunch of grapes, "because music was invented to keep spirits happy, as does wine" (Ripa).
-The costumes have a vaguely classical look.
-The surface of the picture is worn and there are extensive losses in the back of the right-hand figure and in the still life of music and violin.
-The upturned page of music is a reconstruction based on an old copy of the picture.
+Trained in Lombardy, Caravaggio moved to Rome around 1592, and he initially made his reputation with a number of realistic paintings of half-length figures, such as this one.
+This canvas was painted for his first great patron, Cardinal Francesco del Monte.
+Although it was described by contemporaries as "una musica" (a music piece), it is an allegory of music.
+Cupid is shown at left.
+The costumes have a vaguely classical look and Caravaggio included his self-portrait in the second boy from the right.